After the terrible twos and threenager years, comes the "EFFING FOURS"!

-If you thought the Terrible Two's and Threenager phase was bad, you might want to brace yourself for the next stage of your child's life (not so) affectionately referred to as the "Effing Fours"!
+If you thought the Terrible Two's and Threenager phase was bad, brace yourself for the next stage of your child's life -- the "Effing Four-Year-Old Itch"!

 Hold on tightly to your seats, hats, pearls, and Tiger balm, because it seems that experienced parents out there have conveniently forgotten (or have intentionally avoided) giving us poor saps the heads up about this harrowing stage of our child's development known as the Effing Fours!